loriswit/mjsuite/README.md

 μJSuite is a tool that can run different workloads on different IoT-friendly JavaScript engines.
 Each engine is automatically built from source and gets executed inside a Docker container.
 This tool can be used to generate benchmarks and compare the performances of different engines.

+You can find collections of generated benchmarks in [this repository](https://github.com/loriswit/mjsuite-benchmarks).

 ## Usage

 ### Prerequisite